perennial wildflower is a herbaceous vine about 1½-4' long that

 elongated seedpods about 1-2½" long, ¼" across, and flattened.

 Each seedpod splits open into two valves to release its seeds.
 The

 small seeds are globoid in shape and somewhat flattened.
 The root

 system is fibrous and rhizomatous.
-At favorable sites, vegetative
+At favorable sites, clonal

 The preference is full or partial sun, wet to moist conditions, and